AbstractSDK/cw-orchestrator/docs/src/quick_start.md

-# Cw-orchestrator quick-start

-Getting started with cw-orchestrator is very easy.
+# Cw-Orchestrator Quick-Start Guide

+This guide will show you how to use the `cw-orchestrator` with your smart contract.
+Follow the steps below to add `cw-orch` to your contract's TOML file, enable the interface feature, add the interface macro to your contract's endpoints, and use interaction helpers to simplify contract calls and queries.

 The snippets in this document are backed by an actual contact which you can check out [here](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter).

-## Add `cw-orch` as an optional dependency
+## Adding `cw-orch` to Your Contract's TOML File

-To start using orchestrator, add `cw-orch` to your contract's toml.
+To use the `cw-orchestrator`, you need to add `cw-orch` to your contract's TOML file.
+Run the command below in your contract's directory:
-You can do this by running the following in the directory of your contract:

 ```shell
 $ cargo add --optional cw-orch
 > Adding cw-orch v0.10.0 to optional dependencies.
 ```

-Or you can add it manually in your `Cargo.toml`:
+Alternatively, you can add it manually in your `Cargo.toml` file as shown below:

 ```toml
 [dependencies]
 cw-orch = {version = "0.10.0", optional = true } # Latest version at time of writing
 ```

 Now that we have added `cw-orch` as an optional dependency we will want to enable it through a feature.
 This ensures that the code added by `cw-orch` is not included in the wasm artifact of the contract.
-To do this add an `interface_entry_point` feature to the `Cargo.toml` and enable `cw-orch` when it is enabled.
+To do this add an `interface` feature to the `Cargo.toml` and enable `cw-orch` when it is enabled.

 To do this include the following in the `Cargo.toml`: